enigmatry/entry-angular-building-blocks/docs/README.md

 * Add `Imports` section listing all dependencies that the component requires.
 * If possible, present basic usage of the component or how it can be configured.

-## API tab

-This tab should load generated documentation of the components api.

-To be able to have api documentation, exported features of the component (defined in component's `public-api.ts`) must be documented with comments (`/** */` or `//`) like in `projects/entry-components/dialog/entry-dialog.service.ts`.

-After the component features are decorated with documentation comments use `typedoc` npm script to generate documentation.
-Documentation will be generated in `assets/api/` folder and can be accessed in browser using same path.

-To be able to load generated documentation in Api tab, path to the component's generated page (e.g. 'assets/api/modules/Entry_Components.dialog_public_api.html') should be provided as value of `apiDocsPath` field in `COMPONENT_DEFINITIONS` list.

 ## Examples tab

 Examples are documented with `example-viewer` shared component.
 We use it to present entry component logic and the code behind it.